- Oops!Something went wrong.Please try again later.

-Another new runner, and another one from Scotland, the Borders-raised Lowden is only 29 and in the prime slot for a grooming into the next 007.
+Another new runner, and another one from Scotland, the Borders-raised Lowden is only 31 and in the prime slot for a grooming into the next 007.
 The problem is, he doesn't really want it.
 Actually, that's not quite the truth.
 He just never wants Craig to stop being Bond.

 "I’m a massive Daniel Craig fan and I don’t think he should ever stop doing it," Lowden has said to GP.
 "Bond dealing with age is a brilliant idea and I think we should go the whole way until Daniel’s 85."

 Fair enough – Lowden was 15 when Craig was cast, and he probably feels like a small part of his childhood will snap off and wither away with Craig on his way.
 Has anyone checked on him since No Time To Die came out?
 Hope you're alright, buddy.

 He knows his way around a suit too.
 His Bond could well head take his tailoring in a very different direction to Craig's musclebound power-suits.
 We've been banging the drum for Lowden's suits for a while now, actually.
 The boy's got it all in his locker.
-Dismiss him at your peril
+Dismiss him at your peril.

 If suddenly staring very hard at something out of frame like a spaniel who's just caught scent of some fox poo two fields away is a key performance indicator for a Bond hopeful, then Bodyguard gave Madden ample opportunity to flaunt his suitability and pick up a Golden Globe while he was at it.
 The tough but conflicted but fragile but dutiful thing is solid Bond training, and Madden's silence on the subject feels more like a 'something is about to happen' kind of silence than a 'nothing is about to happen' void.